 In the shop’s opening months, the prime clientele seems to be working locals stopping in for lunch.
 “Once we've become more well-known with visitors and the hotels, we hope to see a lot more tourists.
 Once the city completes all of the renovations of McGee Beach and all of the other great things happening downtown, we expect to see travelers and visitors.”
 Build it, and they will come!

 As new visitors come, the Bernards hope to expand the shop’s offerings – from everyday groceries to new gourmet goodies to daily chalkboard specials and even sit-down, chef-curated dinner pairings and special events.
-This spring, Urbana extends business hours to 9:00 p.m.
-(10:00 p.m. on Friday and Saturdays) for late-night grocery and nosh needs.
+Urbana has extended business hours, 7:00 a.m. to 9:00 p.m.
+Monday - Thursday and 9:00 a.m. to 10:00 p.m. on Friday and Saturdays, for late-night grocery and nosh needs.
 “We hope to see folks come in and grab an ice chest, grab their favorite beer, some quick food items,” said Bernard, “and head down to the bay or to the beach to enjoy a nice picnic.
 And leave a little extra room for the juice boxes!”

 3. Fresh-Baked Treats From Sugarbaker’s Each Morning